 Halsey created another architectural piece, a plaster grotto installation, “we still here, there” for Los Angeles’s Museum of Contemporary Art, which spun off the Classical motif of Plato’s Cave.
 She transformed the museum’s entire gallery into a psychedelic grotto, a Day-Glo cavern that riffed on black mysticism.
-The museum’s walls have been reconfigured into a cave with tunnels, grottoes, artificial plants growing out of crevices, trickling fountains, little waterfalls, and rock formations covered with plaster.
-Her cave contains signifiers of blackness: a logo for weave hair, black figurines playing basketball, cardboard street signs, Ghanian Kente cloth, Black Panther rugs, Egyptian sphinxes, rainbow-colored braids, and shiny CDs.
+The museum’s walls were reconfigured into a cave with tunnels, grottoes, artificial plants growing out of crevices, trickling fountains, little waterfalls, and rock formations covered with plaster.
+Her cave contained signifiers of blackness: a logo for weave hair, black figurines playing basketball, cardboard street signs, Ghanian Kente cloth, Black Panther rugs, Egyptian sphinxes, rainbow-colored braids, and shiny CDs.
 It was made in modular sections in her grandmother’s backyard with the help of 20 friends and family members.
 Her grandmother especially helped out cutting CDs into scale-like pieces which were pasted around openings giving a silvery, jewel-like effect to her cave.

 She made a pair of carved white columns to represent the death of her friend, rapper Nipsey Hussle, the founding creator of Destination Crenshaw, who – like her – was working to prevent gentrification of South Central.
 Just as Hussle intended to stay in South Central, Halsey also will stay.
 He was one of her biggest inspirations.
 “I can go on’n on.
 I framed my entire proposal for The Crenshaw District Hieroglyph Project around collaborating with him . . .
 I feel robbed.
 South Central feels robbed.
 No words can ever explain what we lost . . . “

 Halsey was the winner of the 2019 Frieze Artist Award.
 She had a solo show with David Kordansky Gallery in Los Angeles featuring hand-carved engravings on gypsum.
 Her next project was the casting of concrete blocks.
 She was featured in the inaugural show for Kordansky’s new gallery in New York “bringing the L.A. energy and vibe to New York City.”
 In an exhibition of her work, the Seattle Art Museum noted that she received the Gwendolyn Knight/Jacob Lawrence Prize.